 They help to create circles of trust, the value of which last far longer than the sessions themselves.

 If you are interested in learning more about Action Learning Sets, have a look at this: https://www.actionlearningassociates.co.uk/action-learning-webinars/

-In 2020, we will host Action Learning sets for a role that we think could really use a peer to peer support network.
+In 2021, we are hosting Action Learning sets for a role that we think could really use a peer to peer support network.
 One that often can be isolated and that would benefit from sharing practice in a safe space with others in the same role.
 In 2020 we are running Action Learning sets for Creative Producers working or based in the northwest of England.